 The beaded deerskin pouches are by Besty Bitsui.
 The first two are 2.5 by 6.25 (to the end of the beaded fringe) inches. $75 each The white deerskin pouch is 2.5 by 7 inches (also to the end of the fringe). $48.

-Both of the critters in the row above were made by Hiram Peynetsa.
-An eagle carved from black pyrite, it is just a hair under 2.5 inches long and $120.
 An onyx horned lizard by Douglas Martza, just over 2.5 inches long and $60.
 The two sheep in the photo at far right are both by Tim Lementino.
 The one at left is carved from Zuni travertine and jet, it is 1 inch high, 1 7/8 inches long and $36.
 The white marble and jet sheep is 1.25 inches high, 1.75 inches long and is $42.
+Last but not least a pig carved from jasper by Brian Yunie.
+1.5 inch long and $30.

 A sweet found stone bear with an apple coral bird by Fred Bowannie.
 This duo stands 3 1/8 inches high and is 3 7/8 inches long. $450.

 A is wonderful sodalite bear all ready to hit the town with his turquoise and coral necklace.
 Made by Eddington Hannaweeke, this one is 2.5 inches high and $125.
 Next is an antler eagle at right is by Elfina Hustito, 2 3/8 inches high and $75.
-The picasso marble horned lizard in the three photos at right was carved by Michael Coble.
-It is 2.75 inches high and $75.
+The antler bear is by Claudia Peina, it stands just under 2 inches high and $45.
+Last in the row is a double sided corn maiden by Vicky Quandelacy, 2.5 inches high and $135.

 A great carving of four beavers by Maxx Laate.
 Carved of elk antler this piece measures 2.5 inches at the widest point and is just under an inch high. $150.
-A sweet alabaster ram by Rickson Kallestewa.
-It is 1.25 inches high and $80.
+A lovely fox pair by Jayne Quam, one is carved from fluorite while the other is Belgian marble.
+2.25 inches long and $60.

 Two views of a handsome fox carved of azurite/malachite by Loren Tsalabutie from Zuni.
-From nose to tail he is 3.75 inches long and $350.
+From nose to tail, he is 3.75 inches long and $350.
+In the two photos at right is a beautiful Picasso marble bear with an inlaid turquoise heartline by Priscilla Lasiloo.
+2.25 inches long and $54.

 By Vickie Quandelacy, a blue snail shell carving featuring two corn maidens adorned with pen shell, coral, Mother of Pearl shell and turquoise, it is 3.25 inches high and 2.75 inches wide. $500.